Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing

 \subsection{Overall Control Policy}

 Singapore was first alerted of `severe pneumonia' cases in Wuhan city on 2nd January, 2020.
 From that point on, Singapore's Ministry of Health (MOH) has mandated a series of escalating control policies to prevent high infection rates of \virus while minimizing significant disruptions to the daily routines of its residents.
 The first case of \virus in Singapore was reported on 22nd January, and more cases started appearing over the next few days.
-As shown in the subsequent phases ($P_S1$ to $P_S4$), Singapore's MOH took increasingly strong measures to contain the spread of infection.
+As shown in the subsequent phases ($P_S1$ to $P_S4$, lockdown\footnote{The stringency of ‘lockdown’ in Singapore was relatively modest compared to those in China, Italy, and Australia, where people could not dwell or travel beyond their immediate neighborhood.}), Singapore's MOH took increasingly strong measures to contain the spread of infection.
 These measures included mandatory stay-at-home quarantine orders for visitors, moving all academic programs online, to enforcing country-wide stay-at-home orders.
 Additionally, numerous facilities across Singapore were re-purposed as quarantine centres.
-For this analysis, several dormitory blocks at the \nus campus were re-purposed for this use in early May 2020~\cite{SIN_NUS_Workers_Anonymised}.
+For this analysis, several dormitory blocks at the \nus campus were re-purposed for this use in early May 2020~\cite{SIN_NUS_Workers}.